danielcrimp/embeddings-exploration/README.md

 ### How are facts represented in semantic space?

-There are no explicit facts in this space as in a RDBMS, Graph or Triplestore - just associations of varying strength.
+There are no explicit facts in this space as in a Relational DB, Graph or Triplestore - just associations of varying strength.
 However, we can learn to explore the space to extract information similar to a traditional DB.

 If meanings of symbols (words) are represented by position in semantic space, then relationships between symbols are represented by displacement.